-Students who miss 15% of the total program hours will be advised that they are at risk of being dropped from the program.
-Students who miss 20% of the total program hours will be advised that they will be dropped from the program.
-Students must successfully appeal their drop within seven school days in order to continue their training without interruption.
+Students who miss 15% of the total classroom hours will be advised that they are at risk of being dismissed from the program.
+Students who miss 20% of the total classroom hours will be advised that they will be dismissed from the program.
+Students must successfully appeal their drop within five school days in order to continue their training without interruption.
 If the appeal is unsuccessful, they will be dropped from the program.
-Students who have been dropped from the program may apply for reinstatement after one module of suspension.
+Students who have been dropped from the program may apply for reinstatement at the next available term start date if all financial and academic requirements have been met.

 Students are not permitted to make up absences for the classroom training portion of their program.
 However, students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.
+Students who interrupt their externship must successfully repeat the entire externship module to be eligible for graduation.
+Students who are attending the final module prior to Externship must be signed off by the externship coordinator or the program director for externship or may have to repeat the final module to be prepared for externship.